brentscott93/lasertrapr/README.md

 ```
 Note: This will install a random snapshot from my last commit.

 Disclaimer: This projected was started when I was in grad school at UMass Amherst in the Muscle Biophysics lab.
 I currently am at WashU in St. Louis in the Greenberg Lab, the developers of the MATLAB based SPASM program for analyzing lasertrap data.
 Development of lasertrapr is still on-going but at a slower pace than previously.
-If you want to use lastertrapr and could use a specific update, please open an issue explaining your need.
+If you want to use lastertrapr and could use a specific update, please open an issue explaining your need (or email me brents@wust.edu).